Nam Ha National Protected Area: Flora and fauna

 The park's main forest type is mixed secondary deciduous forest including secondary evergreen forest.
 At the park's lower elevations, in the Luang Namtha plain, human modification of the forest is evident and habitats include bamboo and scrub areas.

 Animal species include Assam macaque, clouded leopard, gaur, tiger, elephant and a possibly unique species of muntjac.
 The frog species Amolops akhaorum is only known from the park.
 It is named for the local Akha people who helped with the fieldwork of the team who discovered the species in 2007.

 The park is host to diverse bird species: about 300 species are recorded here.
 A few species are unique in Laos to Nam Ha: crested finchbill, white-bellied redstart and white-necked laughingthrush.

 Threats

 Nam Ha faces a number of environmental threats.
 The most significant is slash-and-burn agriculture.
-Harvesting of forest products, including timber, is also a threat.
-Hunting of wildlife is conducted by both residents and outsiders.
-Domesticated animals roam freely, disturbing wildlife and damaging wild habitats.
-Clearance of forested land for rubber plantations has occurred.
+Harvesting of forest products, including /% rubber plantations has occurred.